OrF8/Simplified-Java-Verifier/README.md

 - Multiple variables can be declared in the same line, separated by commas.
 ## Variable Assignment
 - Variables can be assigned a value.
-- Variables can be assigned a value A compatible type to their type.
+- Variables can be assigned a value whose type is compatible with their type.
 Compatible types are:
     - int can be assigned to int, double and boolean.
     - double can be assigned to double and boolean.
     - boolean can be assigned to boolean.